What is the Voluntary Carbon Market?

 3. Offers a platform to engage corporate goodwill

 Communities can also benefit from the CSR activities of large companies that involve voluntary reduction, storage, and avoidance of greenhouse gases.
-It offers the potential to strengthen climate change policies and address the inequalities that exist between the rich and the poor.
+This offers the potential to strengthen climate change policies and address the inequalities that exist between the rich and the poor.

 4. Allows expansion of the number of participants